kamathpavank/Machine-Learning-Projects/README.md

   3.Profit pediction model
    - Predicts the profit of a startup based on R&D spend,Administration and marketing
    - It is based on Multiple Linear Regression

+  4.Predicting Previous salary of new Employee
+   - This model is used to predict the previous salary of new employee to check wheter the new employee is saying truth about his/her          salary
+   - It is based on Polynomial Linear Regression

 ->Classification Based Projects